 Where individual patient data was unavailable, time-to-event outcomes were reconstructed from published Kaplan-Meier curves using the algorithm of Guyot et al. (2012).
 Curves were digitized in DataFromChart (version 1.x), with two reviewers (initials, initials) extracting independently; discrepancies above 2% in any (time, survival) pair were reconciled by re-extraction and consensus.
 Reconstructed median survival was validated against text-reported medians; agreement was within ±0.5 months across all included studies.

-Adjust for your tool, your reviewers, your tolerance threshold, and your validation outcome.
-The structure (method, tool, dual extraction, reconciliation, validation) is what reviewers expect to see.
+Adjust for your tool, reviewers, tolerance, and validation outcome.
+The structure (method, tool, dual extraction, reconciliation, validation) is what reviewers expect.

-For PRISMA reporting, item 10 in the checklist is where this block lives.
-For Cochrane reviews, it sits in the “Data extraction and management” methods section.
-Cite the algorithm paper (Guyot et al. 2012 for KM, the equivalent for whatever you used) — methods reviewers know these by name.
+PRISMA: item 10.
+Cochrane: “Data extraction and management.”
+Cite the algorithm paper (Guyot et al. 2012 for KM) — methods reviewers know these by name.

 Reproducibility tips

-Digitization is reproducible only if someone else can run the same workflow and get the same numbers.
-Three practices make this happen.
+Reproducible only if someone else can run the same workflow and get the same numbers.
+Three practices.

-Archive the source figure alongside the data.
-XLSX with the chart embedded is convenient — the figure and the digitized data sit in the same file.
+Archive the source figure with the data.
+XLSX with chart embedded is convenient.
 CSV-only workflows need a separate archived PNG.

-Record the calibration values used.
-If you calibrated X at 0 and 36 months, write that down.
-The Cochrane handbook expects this level of detail in a sensitivity analysis context.
+Record the calibration values.
+If you calibrated X at 0 and 36 months, write it down.
+Cochrane expects this in sensitivity analysis.

 Use a fixed tool version and report it.
-If you re-run an extraction six months later and the tool’s calibration algorithm changed, your data may shift.
-Pin a version in your methods.
+If the algorithm changes between runs, data may shift.
+Pin a version.

 Run dual independent extraction.
-Two reviewers using the same tool on the same figure should produce results within a few percent.
-If they diverge by 5%+, the figure is ambiguous and the extraction itself is a limitation.
+Two reviewers should agree within a few percent.
+Diverge by 5%+, the figure is ambiguous — that’s a limitation.

 Tool choice for meta-analysis work

-Two tools dominate the systematic review world: WebPlotDigitizer and DataFromChart.
-Both produce comparable accuracy on clean source images.
-The choice comes down to workflow.
+Two tools dominate: WebPlotDigitizer and DataFromChart.
+Comparable accuracy on clean images.
+Choice is workflow.

-WebPlotDigitizer is the name most methods reviewers expect to see.
-It’s been the field standard since the early 2010s and has been cited in thousands of methodology papers.
-Use it when reviewer familiarity is the dominant factor.
+WebPlotDigitizer is the name most methods reviewers expect — field standard since the early 2010s, cited in thousands of methodology papers.
+Use when reviewer familiarity dominates.

-DataFromChart produces XLSX output with the chart image and axis labels embedded, which simplifies dual-reviewer comparison and archiving.
-The color-picker auto-extraction handles dense KM curves faster than manual clicking.
-Use it when reproducibility and reviewer-to-reviewer comparison matter more than tool-name recognition.
+DataFromChart produces XLSX with chart and axis labels embedded, simplifying dual-reviewer comparison and archiving.
+Color-picker auto-extraction handles dense KM curves faster than manual clicking.
+Use when reproducibility and reviewer comparison matter more than name recognition.

-The full landscape — including five other tools — is in our WebPlotDigitizer alternatives roundup.
+Full landscape — including five other tools — in our WebPlotDigitizer alternatives roundup.

 CTA

-If you’re partway through a systematic review with figure-only data, the extractor covers the digitization step end-to-end and produces XLSX output suitable for dual-reviewer archiving.
-Open one of your included studies’ figures and try the four-step workflow.
+If you’re partway through a systematic review with figure-only data, the extractor covers digitization end-to-end and produces XLSX suitable for dual-reviewer archiving.
+Open one of your included studies’ figures and try the workflow.

 FAQ